denismaua/GraphicalModels.jl/README.md

 )
 ````

-For automatically specifying indices from positions:
+For automatically specifying node indices/keys by their positions:

 ```julia
 import GraphicalModels: VariableNode, FactorNode, FactorGraph